WCBS-FM: Early years

 In 1940, during the early days of FM broadcasting, what is now WCBS-FM was allocated an FM frequency and call sign, W67NY, becoming CBS's first FM station.
 The original transmitter site was located at 500 Fifth Avenue.
 The allocated frequency changed several times before the station finally went on the air at 46.7 MHz on December 1, 1941.
 On November 1, 1943, the callsign was changed to WABC-FM for Atlantic Broadcasting Company, the former owner of CBS's AM station (no relation to the present-day WABC).
 With the reallocation of the FM band, WABC-FM's new frequency became 96.9 MHz; finally, in September 1947 the station became WCBS-FM, and the frequency moved to the current 101.1.
-This allowed the station to reflect its corporate ownership by the Columbia Broadcasting System or CBS.
+This allowed the station to reflect its corporate ownership by the Columbia Broadcasting System (CBS).
 The transmitter was moved to the Empire State Building in the early 1950s.

 For many years, WCBS-FM simulcast its programming with its AM sister station.
 From the 1940s until the late 1950s, both stations aired a typical network-dominated general entertainment format with comedies, dramas, news and information, sports, talk shows and some music.
 As these types of radio shows either moved to television or were canceled outright, WCBS and WCBS-FM evolved toward a personality-oriented format featuring news and information, popular music, and sports.
 As rock and roll became popular, the stations played only softer songs of the genre.

 Each of the stations began broadcasting its own programming in 1966.
 The AM station retained its personality-oriented middle of the road format until August 27, 1967.
 WCBS-FM initially programmed a younger-leaning easy listening format known as "The Young Sound", playing soft instrumental versions of current pop music songs.
 This automated format was syndicated to CBS stations across the country and to AFN (American Forces Network).
 On August 27, 1967, the AM station had to launch its news format (which was not full-time until 1972) on WCBS-FM because a small airplane had crashed into the AM radio tower a few hours earlier.

 In 1969, WCBS-FM launched a freeform rock format, which was becoming increasingly popular, and all other CBS-owned FM stations followed suit.
 For the first time, WCBS-FM would have an airstaff.
 Bill Brown began his long tenure with the station, and Don K. Reed began his late in 1971; both remained there until 2005.
 Radio personalities such as Bobby "Wizzard" Wayne, Tom Tyler, Ed Williams, Steve Clark, Roby Yonge, K.O.
 Bayley (Bob Elliott from WOR-FM), Les Turpin, Bob "Bob-A-Lew" Lewis also briefly joined the WCBS-FM "freeform" format.
 Besides Bill Brown and Don K. Reed, Wayne and Williams also stayed into the early part of the oldies format.